September 2015 Board Watch Report CardLeave a Comment

 Below is the twenty-fourth Board Watch report card based on volunteer assessments.
 The current report card reflects assessments from June through August of 2015.
 Overall, the School Board received a C+ average.

-• Overall: The overall grade remained at a 3.35 (B-), the same grade as in the previous Report Card.
-The grades were calculated from 15 surveys from 10 different volunteers.
+- Overall: The overall grade is a 3.25 (C+), which was the same grade as the previous Report Card.
+The grades were calculated from 23 surveys from 13 different volunteers.

-• Focus and Mission: The score is a 3.47 (B-), remaining a B- from the previous Report Card.
-On average, volunteers reported that the Board spent just over half of their meeting time managing time effectively, focusing on ways to achieve the district’s goals, and prioritizing student outcomes.
+- Focus and Mission: The score is a 2.86 (C), which decreased from a C+ on the previous Report Card.
+On average, volunteers reported that the Board only spent about half of its meeting time managing time effectively, focusing on ways to achieve the district’s goals, and prioritizing student outcomes.

-• Role Clarity: The score is a 2.40 (C-), remaining a C-and continuing to be the lowest grade.
+- Role Clarity: The score is a 2.13 (D+), the same as on the previous Report.
 This score reflects that on average, volunteers reported that the Board spent less than half of its meeting time focused on how the district is making progress toward achieving its goals and using policy to create solutions to Board member concerns.
 Volunteers said the Board spent more than half of its meeting time focused on the details of agenda items (i.e., when items occur, who participates, etc.).

-The September 2013 report card is the ninth report card to be issued using the new reporting form (Version 2.0) introduced by A+ Schools in 2011.
+The Sepetember 2015 report card is the seventeenth report card to be issued using the new reporting form (Version 2.0) introduced by A+ Schools in 2011.
 Version 2.0 reflects higher expectations for the School Board’s governance and allows for more specific feedback and recommendations from Board Watch volunteers.

 What You Can Do

 - Volunteer for Board Watch

 - Attend or Watch a School Board Meeting